 This is the second part of a series of tutorials I'm doing about creating isometric illustrations in Adobe Illustrator.
-If you've missed that first tutorial I suggest you start with Working with Orthographic Projections and Basic Isometrics.
+If you missed that first tutorial, I suggest you start with Working with Orthographic Projections and Basic Isometrics.
 Let's get started!

-When creating a complicated isometric illustration it's best to begin by breaking down your object into its simplest parts.
+When creating a complicated isometric illustration, it's best to begin by breaking down your object into its simplest parts.
 This will help to make the project more approachable.
-It is possible to make the most complex objects entirely on an isometric grid using the method I discussed in the last tutorial.
+It's possible to make the most complex objects entirely on an isometric grid using the method I discussed in the last tutorial.
 There is another method that is much more useful for creating curvy or complex isometric objects in Adobe Illustrator.
-I'm going to call this method scale, shear, rotate or SSR.
+I'm going to call this method scale, shear, rotate, or SSR.

 The power of this method becomes apparent when you try to create an object that would be very difficult to construct on a grid.
-This method only works if you have a set of orthographics to work with.
+This method only works if you have a set of orthographic projections to work with.

-One quick Google search and I've found the perfect set of factory blueprints of the "62 vintage re-issue Fender Stratocaster."
-These blueprints are much more detailed then I need, but you can be as precise as you'd like for your own projects.
+One quick Google search, and I've found the perfect set of factory blueprints for the "62 vintage re-issue Fender Stratocaster."
+These blueprints are much more detailed than I need, but you can be as precise as you'd like for your own projects.
 Having too much information about your object is never a bad thing.

 Trace your blueprints.
 I'm going to trace just the information I need to complete my isometric, and I'm going to simplify parts of the design.

-Now that you've created your base you have something to work off of.
-By taking the side view of the orthographic and scale, shear, rotate (SSR) it onto the Isometric plane you can figure out the thickness of the guitar body.
+Now that you've created your base, you have something to work from.
+If you take the side view of the orthographic and scale, shear, rotate (SSR) it onto the isometric plane, you can figure out the thickness of the guitar body.